circinusX1/exi-ccw/README.md

 #### Frequency response

     Here Ive tested couple of pickups I had handy in the range of 100 to 15 Khz.
     The probe is a coil with almost 0 inductance was made as: 140..160 turns of 0.1mm wire on a wood coffe stiring stick.
-    The yellow one is the EXI-CCW, Excuse the spelling
+    The yellow line represent the the EXI-CCW response.

 See it here: https://www.youtube.com/watch?v=KD3PIVsBRIo

 ![frequency-response-guitar-graph](https://github.com/circinusX1/sexa-ccw/assets/69641625/6f998b94-56da-473a-8156-6cec2b3ec632)

 ---